A coming cybersecurity schism?

 Understanding civic cybersecurity

-At The Cybershow we are determined to convey important messages about civil cybersecurity and what computing in the public interest really means.
+At The Cybershow we are determined to convey important messages about civic cybersecurity and what computing in the public interest really means.
 It is about much more than securing systems from intruders and helping more people to survive workplace anti-phishing purges.
-A few people at GCHQ, or the national power grids take civil computer security very seriously.
+A few people at GCHQ, or the national power grids take civic computer security very seriously.
 They understand resilience, hybrid threats, insider threats, and the broken politics working against actual, long-term digital security.
 But they have a different, limited remit, which is essentially military.

 Our problem, as experts and proponents in the civilian space, is that nobody cares much about technical realities of security, so long as people keep buying gadgets and posting on social media.
-"Consumer Tech" is now mostly a make-believe world of wishful thinking and leveraging "users" addiction.
+"Consumer Tech" is now mostly a make-believe world of wishful thinking and leveraging users' addiction.
 "AI" now sells convenience and abdication of agency, creativity, imagination, human relations and responsibility.
 When grave security gaffes are revealed, they are rebranded as "features" or as "necessary".

 Although there is a cultural backlash brewing, perhaps in part caused by the economic and culture effects of "AI", we've still got an industry that preys on the worst aspects of human greed and laziness.
 It's backed by trillions of dollars of marketing power to paint loneliness, anxiety and mental illness, not merely as "normal" but as "essential for our modern life".
 The outcomes are plummeting education and real productivity, depression, broken relationships, derelict high-streets, and a mental health crisis.

-Therefore we have a schism emerging between the lofty, broad democratic societal aims of technology and it's rather mediocre reality of cheap exploitation.
+Therefore we have a schism emerging between the lofty, broad democratic societal aims of technology and its rather mediocre reality of cheap exploitation.
 For example, the final wording of the UK online safety bill - a misshapen legacy of the outgoing Tories which addresses only symptoms and avoids all of the real problems behind technological misery - is a paradigmatic break with reality.
 It literally thumbs its nose at science.

 Changing incentives